robgonnella/ardi/v2/docs/ardi_upload.md

 ## ardi upload

-Upload pre-compiled sketch build to a connected board
+Upload pre-compiled sketch build to a connected board.
+If the sketch argument matches a user defined build in ardi.json, the build values will be used to find the appropraite build to upload

 ### Synopsis